Florida Divorce

 Filling out and filing the court-approved forms for divorce in Florida may seem simple enough to complete on your own, but there are a few things you should take the time to learn.

-You can avoid a lot of grief and confusion by getting familiar with the legal terms that you will encounter when you fill out your divorce forms.
 There are some basic legal terms that all do it yourself divorce filers should know.

-For instance, did you know the legal term the State of Florida uses for divorce is Dissolution of Marriage?
-Or did you know that a self representing litigant (representing yourself without a lawyer) is called Pro-Se?
 If you've been doing your homework, then you probably know what these legal terms mean and you know the meaning of several others.

 Florida Dissolution of Marriage

-Divorce & Legal Advice
+Divorce and Legal Advice

 Contested Divorce in Florida

-A contested divorce, one in which the spouses disagree on one or more issues, can become complicated very quickly.
 You are doing yourself a disservice if you don't at least discuss your case with an attorney familiar with Florida family law and Florida Divorce.

-You should consult with a family law attorney at all points during your divorce.
-Especially when dependent children, assets, and liabilities are involved.
 Also, if you have a limited understanding of the legal terms, the divorce process, the specifics of each and every form, or if you cannot locate your spouse, or one or both of you are in the military.

 Florida Uncontested Divorce - No Fault